French minister sees Germany as model for labour reform

-With firms from carmaker PSA Peugeot (PEUP.PA) to retailer Carrefour (CARR.PA) planning mass layoffs, Montebourg is under pressure to back reforms that will slow the pace of job losses and strengthen businesses against shocks.
+With firms from carmaker PSA Peugeot to retailer Carrefour planning mass layoffs, Montebourg is under pressure to back reforms that will slow the pace of job losses and strengthen businesses against shocks.

 Montebourg said France should expand a scheme that lets firms cut worker hours in a downturn, with benefits making up the gap in their salary - a system that is widely credited with limiting job losses in Germany during a 2008-9 economic crisis.